balmoral/volt-watch/README.md

 Watches can can be created for attributes, elements and values of instances of Volt::Model, Volt::ArrayModel, Volt::ReactiveArray and Volt::ReactiveHash.

-It further provides for creating watches on the 'internal contents' of any model, array or hash - that is, to watch (and react to changes in) any object reachable from a single 'root' model, array or hash.
+It further provides for creating watches on the 'internal contents' of any model, array or hash - that is, to watch (and react to changes in) any object reachable from a 'root' model, array or hash.

 It keeps track of all watches created and provides a method to stop and destroy all watches.